-Finally, servant leaders cultivate communities where people feel a sense of trust and belonging.
+Finally, servants cultivate communities where people feel a sense of trust and belonging.
 As leadership expert Simon Sinek says in an interview with Capture Your Flag, “Trust is not something that can be dictated . . .
 It’s environmental . . .
 Leaders determine the environment.”

-When leaders start serving themselves first, the community’s environment negatively shifts into one where people feel paranoid, anxious, or fearful.
+When executives and managers start serving themselves first, the community’s environment negatively shifts into one where people feel paranoid, anxious, or fearful.
 Self-interest takes over because those in the organization go into survival mode and trust diminishes.
-However, organizations built to last have leaders who put the needs of others ahead of their own.
+However, organizations built to last have people who put the needs of others ahead of their own.
 Companies excel when those at the top focus on helping everyone in the business to flourish and fulfill their goals.
 Ultimately, Sinek says the key is to eliminate self-interested behavior and lead from a place of values and ethics.

 Passing the Servant Leadership Test